micro-manager/micro-manager.github.io/_pages/NikonAZ100.md

 MicroManager will automatically calculate the correct pixel size based on the current zoom settings.

-{% include Note text="The AZ100 has two modes: 'mouse' control, and computer control.
+{% include notice icon="info" content="The AZ100 has two modes: 'mouse' control, and computer control.
 To switch to computer control mode, the Focus drive will re-initialize which causes it to go all the way to the top and back down where it was.
 Currently, there is nothing that can be done about this." %}

 --[Nico](User:Nico "wikilink") 16:42, 10 June 2008 (PDT)